 A 5 minute read, written by Dr Nick Thompson, The Holistic Vet

-A fresh, raw food diet is by far the best choice for dogs with diabetes.
+A fresh, raw food diet is by far the best food for dogs with diabetes.
 Read on to find out the facts about diabetes in dogs and why in my veterinary practice I will always recommend raw feeding for dogs with this condition.

 What is dog diabetes?